 Stay in Old Town if you are visiting Prague for the first time, or New year, Christmas; you love history,culture, nightlife; you want famous tourist attractions in doorstep; you don’t mind crowded tourist area and noisy;

-mid-range ($$): Grand Majestic Hotel Prague This 4-star hotel is in easy walk from Palladium shopping center, Powder Gate and the Municipal House.
-Guest rooms are modern with air conditioning, mini-bar, safe, desk and a satellite TV.
+mid-range ($$): Grand Majestic Hotel Prague, 4-star family-friendly hotel in the heart of Prague, within easy walk from Palladium shopping center, Powder Gate and the Municipal House.
 There are onsite Atrium Restaurant and Grand Lounge café to enjoy fine Czech dishes.

-🔍MORE HOTEL DEALS IN STARE MESTO2.
-Josefov, the old Prague Jewish Quarter
+🔍MORE HOTEL DEALS IN STARE MESTO

 Josefov was the original Jewish Quarter of Prague, traditionally home to the city’s large Jewish population.
 To this day, it still features a number of beautiful synagogues, as well as one of the largest Jewish cemeteries in Europe, the Old Jewish Cemetery.

 The Jewish Museum was transformed from suvival building where the Jewish ghetto was demolished.
 Nazis destroyed Jewish property during World War II in many areas of Europe, but in Prague, they had the cruel idea to create a museum of an extinct race.
-There are Maisel Synagogue, Pinkas Synagogue, Klausen Synagogue, and the Spanish Synagogue, and The Jewish cemetery.

 You can shop at Pařížská shopping street, which is home to luxury fashion brands such as Armani, Chanel, Hermès, Vuitton, as well as trendy cafes, bars and restaurants.